jianandu/jianandu.github.io/_pages/about.md

 You can find my CV [here](../assets/resume_new.pdf).

-I am a German car fan, and I enjoying driving, hiking, playing piano.
+I am a German car fan, and I enjoy driving, hiking, playing piano.